 - Benefits paid by group plans are often reduced by the amount of income you might receive from other sources, such as workers compensation and Social Security.

-Business Overhead Expense Disability Policy
+Business Overhead Expense Disability Policy for Physicians

 If you are a sole practitioner, it would be important to explore how a business overhead expense insurance policy can work to protect your practice in the event you are disabled.
 Business overhead expense insurance helps cover the business expenses necessary to keep your practice open while you are disabled.
-Without it, many sole practitioners wouldn’t have a practice to return to should their disability keep them from generating revenue for any length of time
+Without it, many sole practitioners wouldn’t have a practice to return to should their disability keep them from generating revenue for any length of time.

 We Can Help!